With a few published short stories to his name, James aspires to become a successful novelist in the horror genre.

-  'Cheap Thrills' is a song that was shipped around to several artists before Sia decided to ultimately record it herself.
+"Cheap Thrills" is a song that was shipped around to several artists before Sia ultimately decided to record it.
 She originally had Rihanna in mind for this track, but it was turned down for not being quite what she was looking for at the time.
 However, this rejection is probably the best thing that could have happened for Sia, as the song became her first single to top American charts.
 What I think really makes this song appeal to the masses is the fact that it doesn't really fit into a genre.
-'Cheap Thrills' isn't only a pop song, an r 'n b song or a dance song, so it could be played anywhere and everywhere.
-Regardless, whatever the formula, Sia was able to transform this 'reject' into a hit, catapulting her to American stardom, and giving her number one spots in countries all across the world.
+'Cheap Thrills' isn't only a pop song, an r&b song, or a dance song so that it could be played anywhere and everywhere.
+Regardless, whatever the formula, Sia was able to transform this 'reject' into a hit, catapulting her to American stardom and giving her the number one spot in countries all across the world.

-'Loved Me Back to Life' if a great little gem, and I'm glad that it made it's away into Celine's hands.
+"Loved Me Back to Life" is a great little gem, and I'm glad that it made its way into Celine's hands.
 I honestly can't think of anyone who could have made the song as special.
-Well, except maybe Sia's own demo version which leaked online.
+Well, except maybe Sia's own demo version, which leaked online.
 The song is simply brilliant.
-The dark verses are cleverly romantic and the power of the chorus is nothing short of amazing, making you feel as if you're soaring through the clouds.
+The dark verses are cleverly romantic, and the power of the chorus is nothing short of amazing, making you feel as if you're soaring through the clouds.
 If you have a lover or partner who has stuck beside you through thick and thin, then this is a song you might very easily relate to.

 Sia's Original Version of Loved Me Back To Life